CloudLabsAI-Azure/FY-25-Implement_Defender_for_Endpoint/Day-03/Lab-02.md

 1. On the *Review and create* tab, select the **Save** button to create the new Scheduled Analytics rule.

-## Conclusion

- using Microsoft Sentinel and KQL queries allows you to create analytics rules that detect threats, streamline incident response, and automate remediation, helping to keep your organization's environment secure.

 ## Review

 In this lab, you have completed the following:

 - Persistence Attack Detection
 - Privilege Elevation Attack Detection

+## Conclusion

+Across these exercises, you have successfully:

+- Created and configured a **Microsoft Sentinel workspace** to collect and analyze security events.
+- Connected data sources such as **Windows Security Events** and **Azure Activity** to Sentinel.
+- Built and customized **Sentinel workbooks** to visualize event data and gain insights into security activity.
+- Created **playbooks** to automate incident responses and integrated them with analytics rules.
+- Developed and tested **custom detection rules** for Persistence and Privilege Escalation attacks using KQL queries.

+By completing this lab, you gained hands-on experience with Microsoft Sentinel’s end-to-end security operations workflow covering data ingestion, visualization, detection, and automated response.
+These skills will enable you to proactively detect threats, investigate suspicious activity, and respond faster to security incidents, ultimately strengthening your organization’s security posture.

 ## You have successfully completed the lab.